 Cocktail kits are one of those things that make you wonder why something similar hasn’t existed since the beginning of time; they just make sense.
 The beauty of bottled cocktails or cocktail making kits lies in their simplicity, you can get a taste of the good life, right from the comfort of your own couch without hardly having to move a muscle.

-Even before we knew what the full wrath of 2020 would look like, postal cocktail kits seemed like a pretty good deal to us.
+Even before we knew what the past year or so would entail, postal cocktail kits seemed like a pretty good deal to us.
 Now, with various lockdowns and restrictions under our belts, we’re all very much equipped to deal with downtime hosted within our own four walls and the appeal only grows.
 We’re not suggesting readymade cocktails are a recommended coping strategy to all of life’s woes, but to brighten up a midweek slump or to mark the weekend with a special serve, they truly can’t be beaten.

 Following the first lockdown plenty more companies offering bottled cocktail popped up, with lots even coming from the bar teams at some of our favourite restaurants (a great way to support them during a pandemic, we hope you will agree).
 These lifesaver bartenders and mixologists have got to work to stir up some seriously good serves, bottled said serves up and have arranged to get their drinks out to you in the post, to arrive at your door in just a couple of days.
 If that isn’t top quality service, we don’t know what is.
 Just.
 Add.
 Ice.